colis-anr/lintshell/README.md

 parser to look for potential programming errors.

-lintshell is user-extensible: anyone can program an analysis and integrate it in the tools.
+lintshell is user-extensible: anyone can program an analysis and integrate it in the tool.

 ## Requirements